Mail Forwarding Services For RVers

 - Receiving your mail while RVing

-I actually tried this option, and let me tell you… it’s more work and ended up costing me more money in the end.
+(I’ve actually tried having mail sent to different places, and let me tell you… it’s more work and ended up costing me more money in the end.)

 Mail forwarding services give you a permanent address where you can always have your mail sent to either a P.O.
 Box or street address that’s tied to your account.

 Depending on which state you have chosen for your RV domicile, you will have a variety of options to choose from.
-But no matter what mail forwarding service you select here are a few key factors you’ll want to consider before making your final decision.
+But no matter what mail forwarding service you select here are a few key factors about possible service options you’ll want to consider before making your final decision.

 - Physical street address

-- Ability to request scanned images of the contents of your envelops online.
+- Ability to request scanned images of the contents of your envelopes online.

 - Request shredding and recycling of our unwanted mail